rich-iannone/stationaRy/README.md

   country_code (chr), iso3166_2_subd (chr), fips10_4_subd (chr)
 ```

-You'll want to narrow this down.
-One way is to specify a geographic bounding box.
-Let's try the west coast of Canada.
+This list can be narrowed down.
+One way to do this is to specify a geographic bounding box.
+Let's try a bounding box located in the west coast of Canada.

 ```R
 library(stationaRy)